-1.4 How is the case on each side set out pre-trial?
-Is any technical evidence produced and if so how?
+1.4 What are the steps each party must take pre-trial?
+Is any technical evidence produced, and if so, how?

-All technical evidence is to be filed at the infringement action proceeding or with the invalidity action filed as a counterclaim before the IMPI.
-The applicable regulations do not contemplate a pre-trial stage, therefore, there is no evidence produced in such a stage.
+All pieces of evidence should be filed or announced with the original infringement claim or with the invalidity action before the IMPI.
+The applicable Regulations do not contemplate a pre-trial stage; therefore, there is no evidence produced in such a stage, but its preparation may be necessary.